Austin leaders discuss plans to address city's homeless population

 The Austin Public Health (APH) Department Homeless Strategy Division is hosting virtual meetings and is giving residents a chance to ask their questions regarding their progress on the strategy implemented across the city.

 The meetings will take place from Nov.
-2-3, in addition to a webinar for invited service providers on Nov.
-4. These meetings provide the organization a chance to share the progress of the city's work, and also hear from those invested in making a difference.
+2 and Nov.
+3, in addition to a webinar for invited service providers on Nov.
+4. These meetings provide the organization a chance to share the progress of the City's work and also hear from those invested in making a difference.

 Ahead of the meeting on Nov.
 2 will be a news conference at 10 a.m. to provide an update on the FindingHomeATX coalition fundraiser.
 The fundraiser is made up of community leaders and businesses who are working toward raising $515 million dollars to house thousands of people.